Arsenal on this day in history – the January files

 1 January 1899, 20,000 turned up at the Manor Ground for the FA Cup match against Derby but it ended: Arsenal 0 Derby County 6.

-1 January 1903: After being a near ever present Fred Coles ceased to play after this game – a 1-0 win at Stockport.
+1 January 1903: After being a near ever present Fred Coles ceased to play regularly after this game – a 1-0 win at Stockport.
 He played the last match of the season and again on January 16 1904, but moved to Grimsby Town in June.
 Later he became a cricket and football coach in Gothenburg, Sweden.
 He was also trainer of Hague in Holland between 1910 and 1911.

 1 January 1906: Bolton W 6 Arsenal 1, a result that left Arsenal with one win in seven.
 However recovery was around the corner as Arsenal won the next league game 5-1.